 Wise management and conservation of cultural heritage resources benefits the community.
 Cultural heritage resources may include tangible features, structures, sites, or landscapes that, either individually or as part of a whole, are of historical, architectural, archaeological, or scenic value.
 Cultural heritage resources represent intangible heritage, such as customs, ways-of-life, values, and activities.
-The resources may represent local, regional, provincial, or national heritage interests and values.
+The resources may represent local, regional, provincial, national, or Indigenous heritage interests and values.
+(OPA 167)